 The 2017 Municipal Election was on November 7, 2017.
 Offices on the RCV ballot included: Mayor, City Council, Board of Estimate & Taxation, and Park & Recreation Board.

-- Batch elimination was introduced.
+- An additional method of batch elimination was introduced.

 - The tabulation team was increased so that two races could be tabulated concurrently.

 - Resulted in all tabulation being completed the day after Election Day, meaning that unofficial results from all races were available less than 24 hours after the polls closed.

 - In partnership with the Information Technology department, we introduced data visualizations to display the round-by-round changes in tabulation for each race.

 Special Election - Council Ward 6 was held on August 11, 2020 in conjunction with the State Primary.
 The only office on the RCV ballot was for City Council Ward 6.
 Only Ward 6 voters had this race on their ballot.

 - First special election conducted using RCV in Minneapolis.